 I’ll stop there.

 But even myths may have a grain of truth.
-Ireland’s history in these times may well have been one of different groups arriving one after the other.
-Groups who planted here may well have faced competition from outside sources who arrived later.
+Ireland’s history in these times may well have been one of different groups arriving one after the other, and groups who planted here may well have faced competition from outside sources who arrived later.
 The Nemedians and Fir Bolg, Tuatha de and Milesians may not have existed as the texts describe them, but they may have been inspired by real groups who arrived here and fought with others who came later.
 Also likely of course is that groups were simply absorbed into others over time (which may explain the vanishing of the Fir Bolg) before real, reliable history started.

 What we know about Ireland’s pre-history and proto-history is based almost entirely off archaeological and geological survey.
 We know that people were here in the 11th millennium BC, albeit briefly, and that settlement was taking place circa 8000 BC, starting in the north-east and working downwards.
 It would not have been until much later, closer to 1000 BC, that anything resembling “warfare” was taking place, as the population grew and resources became more in demand.
 Warfare then was a case of elite’s fighting other elites: the best warriors were those few with swords, while others fought with spear and axe.
 Armour would have been limited, or non-existent.
 Warfare of the time would have been a simple, brutal affair, of small groups and limited contact.
 Raiding for cattle would have been the normal part of war, and actually set-piece battles, as described, would have been very rare, if they happened at all.
 Sieges were unheard of, and naval battles between fleets even more so.
 Little changed for the Irish way of war all the way up to the Norse attacks of the first millennium, the island immune from advances in Europe.